-We recently interviewed 45 Vice President / Executive Director level managers and asked what were the three (3) most important items to them?
+We recently interviewed hundreds of Vice Presidents / Executive Director level managers and asked what were the three (3) most important items to them?
 The response; promotion, authority and income.
 This is different from their objectives; making the number (or performance metrics); more “A” players and relative performance verse my peers.

 So the question for you is; how is your product or service contributing to your peer’s ability to get promoted, gain more authority or increase their personal income?
 If you know the answer to these questions then you truly are putting yourself in the buyer’s shoes and they will find value in your Key Account program.
 Download the 10 Preparation Questions from Key Account To You.

 Have expectations gone up and left you wondering if you can make your number?
 Here is a tool that will help you understand if you have a chance at success.
 Take the Revenue Growth Diagnostic test and rate yourself against SBI’s sales and marketing strategy to find out if: